Marine Mammal Commission

 • Research and Management Utility or Plans for Continuity of Newly Established Approaches: Describe the anticipated long-term utility of the project, any implications for future research and how it will contribute to future marine mammal population assessment, management, or conservation.
 Describe in more detail how the proposed work would contribute to science-based management and policy including, but not limited to, the U.S. stock assessment process.
 For projects addressing stocks that occur outside U.S. waters, summarize how this proposed project is applicable to marine mammal stocks that occur in U.S. waters.

-• Data management and accessibility: The Commission is committed to ensuring that the results of federally funded scientific research are made available to and useful for the public, industry, and the scientific community, as described in the February 2013 Office of Science and Technology Policy (OSTP) Memorandum on Increasing Access to the Results of Federally Funded Research, as well as the subsequent August 2022 OSTP Memorandum on Ensuring Free, Immediate, and Equitable Access to Federally Funded Research.
+• Data management and accessibility: The Commission is committed to ensuring that the results of federally funded scientific research are made available to and useful for the public, industry, and the scientific community.
 Briefly describe how and when results and supporting data from the proposed project are expected to be shared.
 This should include plans for making publications or final documents accessible for the public free of charge, and for sharing of digital data and metadata resulting from research through an accessible data platform.

 Budget and Time Line (limit 2 pages)